hongyi18/hongyi18.github.io/music/230108_cologne_chinese_concert.md

 Empty one more cup of farewell wine, I pray thee,
 West of Yangguan you’ll have no more friends like me.

-The poem was composed into a Guqin song in the Tang Dynasty.
+The poem was composed as a Guqin song in the Tang Dynasty.
 It was divided into three sections and sung in addition to the original poem, with some words developed from the original poem, which was widely sung by the Liyuan musicians at that time.
 In the poem, "West of Yangguan you’ll have no more friends like me " is sung three times, hence the name "Yangguan Sandie".

-**11. Uygur folk song – A Glass of Wine**
+**11. A Glass of Wine**

 My love is like a glass of wine, a glass of wine
 Sweetheart, please accept it